 You can also find more detailed information in our leaflet on molar pregnancy.

 Those cells are called trophoblasts.
-That’s why molar pregnancy is sometimes also called ‘trophoblastic disease’.
+That’s why molar pregnancy is sometimes called trophoblastic disease.

-About one in 600 pregnancy pregnancies is molar, so it’s quite rare.
+About one in 600 pregnancies is a molar pregnancy, so it’s quite rare.